microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 # Manually provision and publish a bot to Azure (_Preview_)

-This article covers script-based instructions of how to manually provision and publish a bot built using Composer to _Azure Web App (Preview)_ and _Azure Functions (Preview)_.
-Please note that provisioning and publishing in Composer is still in preview.
+This article covers script-based instructions to manually provision and publish a bot built using Composer to _Azure Web App (Preview)_ and _Azure Functions (Preview)_.

 ## Prerequisites